Stars and colleagues pay tribute to Friends star and 'huge inspiration' Matthew Perry after death

-Matthew Perry death: UK tributes paid to Friends star as Justin Trudeau, Blake Harrison, Mira Sorvino speak and Jennifer Aniston, Courtney Cox reaction awaited
+Matthew Perry death: UK tributes paid to Friends star as Justin Trudeau, Blake Harrison, Mira Sorvino speak and Jennifer Aniston, Courteney Cox reaction awaited

 Matthew Perry has been described as a “huge inspiration” as stars and colleagues from the entertainment industry – as well as one world leader – recalled the joy brought by the Friends star.